KathiSa/climateindoorsimulation/ProgramStart.md

 ![Figg.
 4](images/ProgramStartAll4.PNG)

 Step 4: Backend and frontend start automatically

 In this step you have to do nothing.
-If the frontend started successfully another command window should open automatically.
+If the frontend started successfully, another command window should open automatically.

 ![Figg.
 5](images/ProgramStartAll5.PNG)